caiks/TBOT03/README.md

 sliceLocA: 18855505
 actor.eventsRecord(historyEventA): (-6.27756,1.83661,84.4508)
 ```
 In the `TBOT02` discussion we said that we can think of each *slice* as a set of *events* that corresponds roughly to a particular bounded and oriented area or region of the turtlebot house.
 Now we can see from the experiments above that the *slices* often have several configuration clusters.
 Each *event* has a coordinate in physical configuration space of `x`,`y` and `yaw`.
 Each cluster will have a  different mean coordinate and variance or deviation.
-If a *slice* has more than one cluster the overall mean will not necessarily correspond to any of the cluster means and the overall deviation will be greater than the deviation of any of the clusters.
+If a *slice* has more than one cluster then the overall mean is likely to differ from any of the individual cluster means and the overall deviation will be greater than the deviations of any of the clusters.
 If the *model* had more *events* in the *slices* away from the walls and corners, however, then the *model* might resolve into single cluster *slices*, i.e. low deviation *slices*.

 We will attempt to address this problem by reverting the random mode 7 back to the obstruction handling in `TBOT01` and `TBOT02`.